ifisYuki/learngit/README.txt

-This is the readme file.
+Creating a new branch is quick.